-Vice-Chairman
+Chairman

-The management report reflects the Company's performance during the fiscal year 2015 and analysis of the financial position as at 31 December 2015.
-The analysis is based on the audited financial statements for the fiscal year 2015.
+The management report reflects the Company's performance during the fiscal year 2016 and the financial position as at 31 December 2016.
+The analysis is based on the audited financial statements for the fiscal year 2016.

-The main focus during the year under review was to maintain portfolio quality and gradual strengthening of the Energy House's growth focused investment portfolio.
+The main focus during the year under review was to maintain portfolio quality and gradual strengthening of the Company's existing investment portfolio.
 Keeping in view the primary objective of improving investment and investor's value, the company exercised its best efforts in protecting the same.

-The world has observed oil price decline with great speed and magnitude in 2015 which has the potential to trigger financial strains.
-We have been fair in considering impairments in investments where we are exposed to changes in oil price, although in majority of the investments, the effect have been contained.
+The world had observed oil price decline with great speed and magnitude in 2016, which resulted a significant financial strains.

+We have been fair and prudent in considering impairments on investments where we are exposed to change in oil price, although due to stability in oil price in second half of 2016, the impact has been contained.